Category

 • Cultivate AI literacy by helping students critically evaluate AI outputs, understand its limitations, and use it responsibly.

-Rather than viewing GenAI as a threat, this session will explore strategies to reimagine assignments in ways that both protect academic integrity and help prepare students for an AI-driven business world.
-Join us to discuss approaches to blend AI-resistant and AI-inclusive strategies in your course(s).
+Rather than viewing GenAI as a threat, this session explores strategies to reimagine assignments in ways that both protect academic integrity and help prepare students for an AI-driven business world.

 GenAI Series: Effective Prompt Writing and Evaluation for Teaching and Learning

 Generative Artificial Intelligence (GenAI) is transforming education, providing new ways to enhance learning experiences, streamline content creation, and foster critical thinking.
-This interactive session will introduce participants to key principles of effective prompt writing, describing how to craft clear, specific, and relevant prompts tailored to various teaching scenarios.
+This interactive session introduces participants to key principles of effective prompt writing, describing how to craft clear, specific, and relevant prompts tailored to various teaching scenarios.

 Practical Approaches for Reaching Gen Z Students

 Who among us has not had moments of frustration staring out at a sea of young faces beaming looks of boredom or, worse, staring glassy-eyed into their phones?
-Join other Smeal instructors and instructional designers to share experiences and discuss creative connection strategies for today’s higher education classroom.
+This session brings together Smeal instructors and instructional designers to share experiences and discuss creative connection strategies for today’s higher education classroom.

 Communication Skills for Teaching and Presenting